Image via Pexels

 candidates.
 Tailoring

-to military applicants ensures talented
+questions to military applicants ensures talented

 candidates don’t fall through the cracks as a result of irrelevant